 How the Spark Miles has taken the lead

 That has finally changed, and at this point the Spark Miles is a better option than the Spark Cash, in my opinion.
-That’s because starting in December, miles earned on the Capital One Spark Miles for Business will be transferable to airline programs at a ratio of up to 2:1.5.
-You’ll be able to transfer miles to the following programs:
+That’s because since December, miles earned on the Capital One Spark Miles can be transferred to airline programs at a ratio of up to 2:1.5.
+You’re able to transfer miles to the following programs:

 |Transfer Partner||Transfer Ratio|